Santorini looks easy on a map. Then you arrive on a cruise day and face tender lines, cable car queues, traffic, and one big fear: missing the ship.

 The perfect day feels easy on purpose

+Santorini can feel hectic, but you can make it smooth.
 Keep your plan simple, choose one main highlight, and protect your return timing.
 When you remove transport uncertainty, you get the day you imagined.

-FAQ: The perfect Santorini cruise day without stress
+FAQ: the perfect Santorini cruise day without stress

 What is the Santorini cruise port called?

-Cruise passengers typically tender to Skala (the Old Port) below Fira.
+Cruise passengers typically tender to Skala, the Old Port below Fira.

 Do cruise ships dock in Santorini?